alexandre-touret/rest-apis-versioning-workshop/docs/02-first_version.md

 ## URI based version

-In the current rest-book version,we have already defined define the version in the BookController's URI.
+In the current rest-book version,we have already defined the version in the BookController's URI.

 The pattern is ``/api/%VERSION%/books``.
 For instance, we could have ``/api/v1/books``.